Picture of people who used a quitclaim deed in Florida

 Making a Quitclaim Deed After Death

-You cannot write a quitclaim deed to become effective after your death.
-Once you fully execute and deliver a quitclaim deed, the intended transfer of title is immediate (although it still needs to be recorded).
+You cannot make a quitclaim deed become effective after your death.
+Once you fully execute a quitclaim deed, the intended transfer of title is immediate (although it still needs to be recorded).

-Another type of deed, called a lady bird deed, can be drafted to take effect as an after-death transfer.
+Another type of deed, called a lady bird deed, can effect an after-death transfer.
 A lady bird deed provides that the grantor keeps the property during the grantor’s lifetime and that legal title transfers automatically to a grantee upon the owner’s death.

 Quitclaim Deed FAQs